bmay51213/bmay51213.github.io/_posts/2020-06-22-predictiveanalyticsr.md

 As can be seen above, the vast majority of the records were read as normal.
 However, for prediction, the algorithm will have to be fine-tuned to weigh the target classes appropriately.
 If using accuracy solely as a metric, the algorithm would be more likely to be right if it always assumed that the tracing was normal.

-Several of the variables appeared positively skewed meaning that there were a larger number of values at the lower end of the x values.
-These variables were: Accelerations, Fetal Movement, Mean Time With Abnormal Short-Term Variability, % of time with abnormal long-term variability, mean time with abnormal long-term variability, Light Decelerations, Severe Decelerations, Prolonged Decelerations, and Number of Histogram Peaks and Zeros.
+Several of the variables appeared positively skewed including the Accelerations, Fetal Movement, Mean Time With Abnormal Short-Term Variability, % of time with abnormal long-term variability, mean time with abnormal long-term variability, Light Decelerations, Severe Decelerations, Prolonged Decelerations, and Number of Histogram Peaks and Zeros variables.
 Several are included below.

 ![png](/images/predictiveanalytics/000007.png)